-- Government makes it mandatory to have accurate labelling and content disclosures by producers.
-Eq.
-Labelling on cigarette packets and nutritional information in food - 2) Mandatory disclosure of information Eg: SEBI requires that accurate information be provided to prospective buyers of new stocks. - Public dissemination of information to improve knowledge and subsidizing of initiatives in that direction - Regulation of advertising and setting of advertising standards to make advertising more responsible, informative and less persuasive.
+- 1) Government makes it mandatory to have accurate labelling and content disclosures by producers.
+Eg. Labelling on cigarette packets and nutritional information in food packages. - 2) Mandatory disclosure of information Eq: SEBI requires that accurate information be provided to prospective buyers of new stocks. - 3) Public dissemination of information to improve knowledge and subsidizing of initiatives in that direction - Regulation of advertising and setting of advertising standards to make advertising more responsible, informative and less persuasive.